RePAIRProject/fragment-restoration/Dataset/MoFF.md

 # Motifs on the Fractured Fresco Fragments (MOFFF dataset)

-The **Motifs on the Fresco Fragments** (**MOFFF** dataset) contains 12 motif categories including semantic object classes such as _blue bird, yellow bird, red griffon, red flower, blue flower_, and structural pattern classes such as _red_circle, red spiral, thin red stripe, thick red stripe, thin floral stripe, thick floral stripe_ and _curved green stripe_.
-Each image in this dataset has pixel-level segmentation annotations.
-Pixel-wise annotations are created in [Segments.ai](Segments.ai).
-This dataset can be used as a benchmark for semantic segmentation, and classification tasks for fractured fresco fragments.
+The **Motifs on the Fresco Fragments** (**MOFF**) dataset is used as a benchmark for semantic segmentation, and classification tasks for fractured fresco fragments.
+It contains pixel-wise annotations of 12 motif categories shown below, which were created in [Segments.ai](Segments.ai).
 ![motif_categories2](https://github.com/RePAIRProject/fragment-restoration/assets/7011371/f2147c4d-977d-4fc8-9fe0-42ed7a0b896e)

+Dataset is published with two schemes of pixel annotations, i.e., for 3-class and 13-class semantic segmentation presented as Scenario 1 and 2 in the paper, respectively.

 ## Semantic classes